adailey14/multireducer/README.md

 ## Changes in this adailey version

 I created this version of multireducer to solve a few issues with the original, and to provide semantics closer to connect() and bindActionCreators() provided by react-redux and react respectively.
-The two issues this solves are:
+The three issues this solves are:

 1. You can mount multireducer anywhere in your state tree, and use it more than once.
 2. You can use this with react-thunk middleware (But see below for special care that must be taken in your Action Creators)